zaccymomo/friendsOfTheForest/README.md

 When using Docker, database migrations run automatically every time the backend container starts.
 This means:
 - New migrations are applied automatically
+- If an existing schema is detected, the database is reset and migrations are reapplied
 - The database schema stays in sync with your code
 - No manual migration commands needed for normal development

+**Note:** The automatic reset ensures a clean state matching your migrations, but will delete existing data.

 ### Reset Database